gekomad/ThreadPool/README.md

     threadPool.joinAll();
 ```

-`test` directory contains an example, how to find prime 100000 numbers spreading the work on many threads, to compile:
+`test` directory contains an example, how to find prime numbers from 0 to 100,000 spreading the work on many threads, to compile:

 `cd test && g++ -pthread -O3 -DDLOG_LEVEL=INFO -std=c++11 main.cpp MyClass.cpp -o find_prime_number`